MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/parallel-hybrid-migration.md

 ms.author: billmath
 ---

-# Scenario: Multi-organizational on-premises Exchange mailbox migration with Microsoft Entra Connect using a parallel hybrid environment.
+# Scenario: Multi-organizational on-premises Exchange mailbox migration for Hosters using Microsoft Entra Connect and parallel hybrid.

 Parallel multi-organizational mailbox migration can be performed from on-premises Exchange Server to Microsoft 365 cloud / Exchange Online using Microsoft Entra Connect.
 This method offers the following benefits: